Residents guide to safety during a severe weather event

 - BOMs weather service - online or by phone 1300 659 219 (local call charges apply)

 The wailing siren that has been used in Queensland for tropical cyclones (called the Standard Emergency Warning Signal) can also be used for other major weather and flood events.
 You may hear it on radio or television prior to advice about a flood, cyclone or storm.
-To hear a sample, visit the Disaster Management website.
+To hear a sample, visit the State Government Warnings Website.

 Interpreting flood warnings